vrw-GH/ignident/dev/wp/wp-content/plugins/wp-seopress/readme.txt

 = Is SEOPress GDPR compliant? =

 Yes!
-Learn more here <a href="https://www.seopress.org/features/seopress-white-label/">about SEOPress and GDPR</a>
+Learn more here <a href="https://www.seopress.org/features/seopress-white-label/" target="_blank">about SEOPress and GDPR</a>

 = Is SEOPress compatible with WordPress multisite? =